pilotmoon/PopClip-Extensions/README.md

 * Filter by whether cut, copy or paste is available.
 * Filter by whether the text contains a URL, email address or file path.

-### Limitations
-Whilst the extensions mechanism is quite flexible, there are some limitations worth pointing out:

-* The selected text is passed as plain text.
-Formatting is not preserved.
-* Extensions cannot have their own preferences options.
-Everything must be pre-set in the extension package.
-Therefore, actions that would require the user to enter a username/password are currently not supported.
-(Although you could hard code these in your own private extensions.)

 ## Anatomy of a PopClip Extension

 ### About .popclipextz files